Ghad1ee2r3/FEND-Capstone/README.md

 ## Setting up the API

-The Tool used in this project is :
+The API used in this project is :

 - geonames api
 - Weatherbit API